Mimsy Were the Borogoves

 I got some cheap mineral oil from Walmart—their store brand—and wiped it on several times over several days letting it soak into the wood after each application.
 The wood, as you can see in the photos, looks nicer now than in the original.
 In fact, the after-photo doesn’t do it justice.
 It looks a lot nicer than it used to; I am not a professional photographer (as any reader of this blog is painfully aware) and cannot get the photo to look like the real thing.

 I wiped it on by pouring a little oil on the wood, and then spreading it using a paper towel; when done, I used another paper towel to wipe away any obvious excess.
-Even after wiping the excess away, the wood does make the wood feel oily until it soaks in.
+Even after wiping the excess away, the mineral oil does make the wood feel oily until it soaks in.
 It takes a day or two after each application for the wood to start feeling normal again.
 I did not use the guide for slicing until then, because I didn’t want any bread to soak up mineral oil.
 While drug-store mineral oil is labeled as safe to eat, it’s usually found in the laxative section.
 I enjoy whole-grain breads but I don’t need to enhance that aspect of it.

 While the main purpose of the mineral oil is sealing the wood— protecting the wood against humidity in the air and from any water in the breads I slice on it—it also highlights the wood grain.
 It resembles a very light stain.
 Every once in a while I put more on—just as I would with a wooden breadboard or rolling pin—and every time I do it gets better looking.
 So if beauty is truth, then this is a necessary step in making a bread slice guide.